Become a Moderator

 - Has read Turnabout by Dr. Jean Kirkpatrick.

-- Lives by the WFS Philosophy: forget the past, plan for tomorrow, and live today.
+- Lives by the WFS Philosophy: release the past, plan for tomorrow, and live for today.

 - Volunteer themselves to lead WFS meetings.